sshtools/dj-feet/README.md

 With the installers, also included are easy launchers for all of the [dbus-java-utils](https://github.com/hypfvieh/dbus-java/tree/master/dbus-java-utils) tools.

- * `dbus-java-daemon` and `dbus-java-daemonc`.
-A replacement daemon you can use as a broker for operating systems that don't already have one.
-The former is installed as a service, and the latter as a command line tool you can just run when needed.
  * `dbus-java-list`.
 Just list all exported names.
  * `dbus-java-caller`.
 Invoke dbus methods.
  * `dbus-java-create-interface`.
 Geneate a Java interface from exported objects.
 DEPRECATED